 Risk factors include having a relative with Parkinson's, being exposed to certain pesticides and herbicides, getting older, and lower levels of estrogen in women.

-Because no test can positively identify Parkinson's, your health care provider may rely mostly on interviews with you and your family.
-Your health care provider may order brain scans to measure dopamine activity.
+Because no test can positively identify Parkinson's, your doctor may rely mostly on interviews with you and your family.
+Your doctor may order brain scans to measure dopamine activity.
 Tests may be needed to rule out other conditions that cause similar symptoms.

 Exercise, especially intensive exercise, has been shown to improve symptoms and help maintain balance and mobility.
 Walking, swimming, jogging, or even dancing may help.
 Because people with Parkinson's disease often have low levels of vitamin D, they are at risk of osteoporosis.
 Lifting weights can help reduce that risk.
 Your doctor may recommend an exercise program for you.